Reviews You Can Rely On

 Hiking and Peak Bagging

-Hiking and Peak Bagging are generally slow-moving activities that can still work up a great amount of sweat if it is hot, sunny, or you are moving uphill.
-You are also very likely to encounter wind, rain, or even cool air and shade that might chill you.
+Hiking and Peak Bagging are generally slower-moving activities, but you can still work up a great amount of sweat if it is hot, sunny, or moving uphill at a good clip.
+Additionally, in alpine environments, you will probably encounter wind, rain, or even just cool air and shade that might chill you.
 A windbreaker is a perfect jacket for spring, summer, and fall hiking, and a fantastic choice for summer peak bagging.
 The incredible lightweight and great packability give you no excuse for not bringing one.
+For this use case, you'll want to find a jacket that has a good balance of wind resistance and breathability, even if it is not the absolute best at either one.
+Extra features like pockets can also come in handy on the trail, even if they add some weight.

 wind breaker jacket - even the largest stuffed jackets are still only the size of a...